-Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4, H4a, H5, and H5a.
+Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and only loans made to students who borrowed while enrolled at your institution.

-Include: 2013 undergraduate class who graduated between July 1, 2012 and June 30, students and received a bachelor's degree between July 1, 2012 and June 30, 2013.
+Include: \ 2016 undergraduate class: all students who started at your institution as firsttime students and received a bachelor's degree between July 1, 2015 and June 30, 2016.